 At just $12,875 to start, the Nissan Versa sedan is one of the most affordable new cars on the market today and we’re guessing that matters more than our 3.7 overall rating.
 Only fuel economy buoys a sinking ranking.
 (Read more about how we rate cars.)

 We don’t have to look far to find a Versa we like, however.
 The Versa Note hatchback, which doesn’t share any sheet metal with the sedan, looks better, is more practical for most drivers, and has more rear leg room.
 Opting for the hatchback tacks on hundreds to the final price of what’s likely going to be a budget-driven decision for many shoppers, so we acquiesce that many buyers will pick the sedan over the hatchback.

 This year, the sedan carries on with few changes from last year.
 The price stays the same, as does the modest content in base S trims that have an inline-4 mated to a 5-speed manual.
 We’re guessing many buyers will consider the S Plus, which swaps the manual for a continuously variable automatic transmission (CVT) that offers much better gas mileage, but the value proposition isn’t there for us: it costs thousands more for an autobox and cruise control.

 We’d advise buyers to scrounge for more change and look at the SV model that offers upgraded cloth and an optional popular equipment package that plugs in a 5.0-inch touchscreen, alloy wheels, and rearview camera.

 The hatchback doesn’t offer a manual, but it doesn’t need it.
-Starting with S Plus, the hatchback ascends to SV, SR and top-trim SL models that offer navigation, 16-inch wheels, and a 5.8-inch touchscreen for almost $20,000 to start.
+Starting with S, the hatchback ascends to SV, and SL trim levels that offer increasing features.